Internship in Sales Guidelines

 - Responsibilities must be beyond the scope of the "average” part-time or temporary job.
-For instance, many students often serve in part-time positions and ask if these positions would qualify.
+For instance, many students often serve in part-time positions or retail positions and ask if these positions would qualify.
 If these positions primarily focus on the order-taking element of the sales process, they will probably not qualify for a sales internship.
 Our goal is to ensure you are enhancing multiple sales skills, hopefully in a more relationship-based, business-to-business, sales setting.
 Due to the Center's strategic focus on business-to-business selling, our goal is to enable internships in the business-to-business sector.

 - The internship should provide sales training.
 We want every student to have a learning experience during their internship.
 Hence, the employer, on the job description or other materials, should explicitly communicate how the student will be trained.
 For some firms, this will include formal training.
 Other firms may offer less formal (but still valuable) training, such as mentors, sales ride-alongs, shadowing, an opportunity to meet with clients while accompanied by a full time salesperson, etc. Opportunities that do not encourage learning are those that provide a minimal amount of training (or no training at all) and then send the student on sales calls with minimal or no supervision.

 - The internship should be a paid activity on an hourly basis, meeting at least minimum wage levels, or a guaranteed salary that meets or exceeds weekly minimum-wage levels.
-Internships that are not paid on an hourly basis or only offer commission-based compensation (or draws on potential commissions); or offer a stipend that does not meet minimum wage guidelines based on the number of hours the intern is expected to work; do not meet the guidelines.
+Internships that are not paid on an hourly basis; only offer commission-based compensation (or draws on potential commissions); or offer a stipend that does not meet minimum wage guidelines based on the number of hours the intern is expected to work; do not meet the guidelines.

-- The internship must be scheduled for minimum of 150 job hours and 10 weeks during the fall or spring semester or 8 weeks 150 job hours during the summer.
+- The internship must be scheduled for minimum of 150 job hours and 10 weeks during the fall or spring semester or a minimum of 8 weeks and 150 job hours during the summer.
 The internship may be either full time or part time.

 Other areas that we consider: